fehtemam/Data_paper/README.md

 -   Have all steps of processing replicated at Maryland and Cleveland to make sure we get the same processed data. (in progress)
 -   Time normalize the data and write it to appropriate formats (both CSV and OpenSim formats)
 -   Prepare graphs of averaged values across all cycles
--   Write a codebook that explains the data structure and the file formats and has to be uploaded with the dataset.
+-   Write a codebook that explains the data structure and the file formats.
+This codebook has to be uploaded with the data and metadata files.
 (Has been done but the current version has to be expanded with some more details)